michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 This is a great approach and you can get good estimates while operating with other data / storage constraints, though it will ultimately result in lower resolution estimates.
 Also, if your filter rate is too slow, your averages can come to something completely wacky, like zero, when in reality your state has done something interesting like turn around.

 ### Sequential Filtering
-Don’t use sequential filtering.
+Don't use sequential filtering.
 I also came across this while auditing open-source projects, primarily in the autonomous vehicle space.
-Basically, you don’t do sensor fusion: you just use a Kalman filter as a least squares filter to kinda smooth out your data as it comes in.
+Basically, you don't do sensor fusion: you just use a Kalman filter as a least squares filter to kinda smooth out your data as it comes in.
 That is, for every discrete sensor event, you build a separate filter that only takes that event as input, estimating the same thing.
-I don’t get it, but I see it all over the place.
+I don't get it, but I see it all over the place.

 Pseudocode is very boring: